juandesi/mqtt-connector/index.md

 The MQTT protocol provides a lightweight method of carrying out messaging using a publish/subscribe model.
 This makes it suitable for Internet of Things messaging such as with low power sensors or mobile devices like phones, embedded computers or microcontrollers.

-The connector provides the following marked features:
+The connector provides the following features:

 - [x] MQTT 5 and MQTT 3 Broker Support
 - [x] Non-Blocking